Navigating IMDG regulations

 Classification of dangerous goods

-The IMDG code classifies dangerous goods into nine classes, each with its own unique set of hazards and requirements.
+To start, the IMDG Code classifies dangerous goods into nine classes, each with its own distinct hazards and handling requirements.
+Additionally, these classifications help ensure that all parties involved in transport understand the level of risk and safety precautions needed.
 The classes are as follows:

 Each class has various categories and sub-categories based on the type and degree of hazard that the goods present.